Early Bird: Save 10% on all courses! Enrol before 29th February.

 Whether interviewing for a new job or vying for a promotion, many workers focus on selling their past accomplishments.
 However, past performance doesn’t guarantee future success, particularly in jobs where functions and roles are likely to change dramatically over the next five years.
 Continued learning is vital to growing or transitioning your career.

-So when you think about your qualification, go beyond all the new skills you honed through lessons, projects, and assessments.
+So when you think about your certification, go beyond all the new skills you honed through lessons, projects, and assessments.
 Remember that your new skills aren’t the only valuable thing to promote.

 Your motivation to go out and get those skills, stay at the top of your game, and share them with your colleagues is just as (if not more) valuable to employers.